Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/3-debuggable-fsbl/README.md

    |                               | Processor                                 | psu_cortexa53_0            |
    |                               | Generate boot Artifacts                   | Uncheck                    |

 4. The platform generates a default BSP (Domain) called "standalone_psu_cortexa53_0".
 However, this domain does not have the required libraries needed for the AMD Zynq™ MP FSBL.
-You caan create the Zynq MP FSBL from the application template and allow the tools to generate the domain.
+You can create the Zynq MP FSBL from the application template and allow the tools to generate the domain.

 5. Select **Zynq MP FSBL** from the **Examples**.